Ready or Not (2019 film): Sequel

 In March 2024, it was reported that a sequel was in development with Adam Robitel in early negotiations to serve as director.
 By September, Weaving confirmed ongoing discussions for her to reprise the lead role in a sequel.
 In October, the sequel was officially in development, with Weaving on board to star and Bettinelli-Olpin and Gillett returning to direct.
 In March 2025, Kathryn Newton joined the cast.
 In April 2025, the rest of the cast was announced, as was the title: Ready or Not 2: Here I Come.
 In June 2025, it was announced that the film would be released on April 10, 2026.
+In December 2025, the film was moved up to March 27, 2026.
+In January 2026, the film was moved up to March 20, 2026.